niassa/frontend-nanodegree-mobile-portfolio/README.md

   * Changed the `querySelectorAll` methods to the more efficient `getElementsByClassName` methods instead
   * Borrowed an idea from a Udacity forum post \(that I can't seem to find again and forgot to bookmark it!\) that linked to a github repo with information and ideas on leveraging caching in an array
 * I then minified the code into a new file \(`main.min.js`\) and called that file in `views/pizza.html` instead of the original `main.js`.
+* Moved the `pizzasDiv` variable outside of the for loop as it only needs to be defined once.
+* Updated `document.addEventListener('DOMContentLoaded', function()` to correctly calculate the number of required pizzas based on calculating rows.

 #### All Images
 * I web optimized the images in the `images` folder to reduce their size.